ibm-cloud-docs/satellite/host-update-workers.md

 ## Apply version updates to worker node hosts without detaching them
 {: #host-update-workers-inplace}

-You can update your worker node hosts without detaching them from the location.
-You can also perform a rolling update of your worker node hosts with a ConfigMap.
+Update worker node hosts in place without detaching from the location, using a rolling update with a ConfigMap.
 {: shortdesc}

 Before you begin